fuzzylogicxx/fuzzylogic/posts/london-trip-july-24.md

 I had a fantastic time in London last weekend.
 ---

-When my pal Mark visited Glasgow in May for The Queen’s Park Weekender he asked if I’d like to join him on his [Soulsaver boat party](https://ra.co/events/1866753) in July – maybe even to play some records – and since I hadn’t visited him down south for a while I gratefully accepted and put it in the calendar.
+When my pal Mark visited Glasgow in May for The Queen’s Park Weekender he asked if I’d like to join him on his [Soulsaver boat party](https://ra.co/events/1866753) in July – maybe even to play some records.
+Since I hadn’t visited him down south for a while I gratefully accepted and put it in the calendar.

 ## Thursday